Your car budgeting and financing questions, answered.

 In addition to sharing the importance of down payments during a car purchase, this article shares the four main factors taken into account during an auto finance credit decision.

 Hundreds of thousands of customers finance their car purchases with us each year, and we’ve answered a lot of questions about auto financing.
-Customers have concerns about credit ratings, about how to get pre-qualified, and whether they can bring their own financing when it’s time to purchase a car, truck, or SUV.
+Customers have concerns about credit ratings, about how to get pre-approved, and whether they can bring their own financing when it’s time to purchase a car, truck, or SUV.

 This article answers 10 of the most common car financing questions we hear from our customers.